5-Ingredient Italian Bean Stew – holiday time saver of dinner with life-giving flavor and nourishment? I think so!

-Enter this 5-ingredient soup.
+Enter this 5-ingredient Italian Bean Stew.
 It’s smiling at you and saying “relax.
 Take a deep breath.”
 Yes, friends.
 It’s soup to the rescue.
-I’m talking about the kind that’s cheap, easy, healthy, and on the table in 30 minutes.
+I’m talking about the kind that’s cheap, easy, healthy, and takes minimal effort.
 This soup is going to nourish your body with the vitamins, minerals, lean protein, and healthy carbs that it needs to get you through the new year.
 And on top of all that, it’s full of warm, savory flavors.
 I don’t know about you, but every to-do list seems less daunting to me when I’ve had a good food experience.
 Something that satisfies my need to enjoy flavors, aromas, colors, and the company of people I care about and need to make time for no matter how hectic things get.

 Another yummy addition: I like to throw in the rind from a wedge of fresh Parmesan cheese.
 Whenever I get to the bottom of a hunk of Parmesan, I wrap the rind in plastic wrap, place in an airtight container and freeze for later use in soups.
 It’s a trick I learned from watching Everyday Italian with Giada on the Food Network, and it adds such a nutty depth of flavor to the soup broth.
 Do you have any go-to dinner staples that you can rely on in a pinch?
 I’d love to hear about it in the comments section below!